leelabcnbc/cdttable/docs/common_intermediate_format.rst

 | Yimeng Zhang
 | Feb.
 29, 2016

-.. todo: enforce all the constraints in the code.
+.. todo:: enforce all the constraints in the actual code, and test that shuffling indeed works.

 To use ``cdttable``, the user must present their spiking neural data in a particular format called Common Intermediate Format (CIF).
 The spiking neural data for N trials